Course Overview

 6 students every two years

-The Courtauld is a leading centre in the world for education and research in wall painting conservation.
-The 3-year practical MA in Wall Painting Conservation will prepare you for a professional career.
-Wall painting conservation is an inclusive, interdisciplinary and global profession.
+The Courtauld is a leading centre for education and research in wall painting conservation.
+The 3-year practical MA in Conservation of Wall Paintings will prepare you for a professional career in a field that is inclusive, interdisciplinary and international.
 Applicants usually have a BA or equivalent degree in the humanities or the natural sciences.
-The student body is international, with a yearly intake limited to 4, which makes the teacher-student ratio exceptionally high.
-The course leads to an exceptionally high degree of employment upon graduation.
+The course leads to a high degree of employment upon graduation in both private practice and institutions, with many Courtauld alumni going on to make a major impact in the conservation of wall paintings and other aspects of cultural heritage through roles at leading organisations.
+These include the Getty Conservation Institute; International Council on Monuments and Sites (ICOMOS); ICCROM; and English Heritage.

-- Produce full written, graphic, scientific and photographic documentation
+- Produce full written reports, and graphic, scientific and photographic documentation

 Entry requirements